paolodelia99/mario-maker/README.md

 The first player's commands are:

   - `↑ ↓ ← →`: to move the player (`↑` is for jump)
-  - `z` for shooting the fireball we mario is Flame
+  - `z` for shooting the fireball we mario is Flame mode
   - `left_shift` for sprinting

 The second player's commands are: